Managing servers in a cluster

 neo4j@neo4j> ENABLE SERVER '25a7efc7-d063-44b8-bdee-f23357f89f01' OPTIONS

 If no options are set, a server can host any database in any mode.
-Servers can also provide default values for these options via their neo4j.conf files on first startup.
+Servers can also provide default values for these options via their neo4j.conf files when enabled.

 initial.server.mode_constraint='PRIMARY'